• Skip to primary navigation

 Step 1: Preparation of Naan Dough

-Step 2: Preparation of Naan bread
+Step 2: Shaping The Naan bread

-Divide the dough into small portions.
+4. Divide the dough into equal portions.

 Step 3: Bake the Naan